 Living in an authentic community is a great way to learn about Costa Rican culture.
-Connect with the local people, learn to dance salsa and cumbia, taste exotic fruits, and try your hand at cooking local cuisine.
-Have discussions about current social issues in Costa Rica, including growing environmental concerns and the importance of ecotourism.
+Connect with the local people, learn to dance salsa and cumbia, taste delicious fruits, and try your hand at cooking local cuisine.
+Discuss current social issues in Costa Rica, including growing environmental concerns and the importance of ecotourism.
 You’ll also have opportunities to practice your Spanish or pick up new words with locals in the region.

 1 Participant ReviewWrite a Review